NAVOK-KK/Tech-ARMS/README.md

 # Chatty

-Full Stack Whatsapp Clone with Flutter, Firebase & Riverpod 2.0!
+We created a hybrid chatting app for both android & ios with Flutter, Firebase & Riverpod 2.0!

+In future we have planed to create a web application & desktop platform application

 ## Team Name
 - Tech ARMS